eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

 If so, the `DDS Router <https://eprosima-dds-router.readthedocs.io/en/latest/rst/formalia/titlepage.html>`_ has started correctly and it is currently running.
 Once the `DDS Router <https://eprosima-dds-router.readthedocs.io/en/latest/rst/formalia/titlepage.html>`_ is running, it will forward the messages from the *talker* on domain 0 to the *listener* on domain 1.
 In order to close the execution, press ^C or send a signal (:code:`SIGINT 2` or :code:`SIGTERM 15`) to close it.

-ITo make sure security is working properly try running again the nodes without the ``--ros-args`` argument such as:
+To make sure security is working properly try running again the nodes without the ``--ros-args`` argument such as:

 .. code-block:: bash